 Reservoir of influenza virus

-Humans are the primary reservoir.
-Animal reservoirs are suspected as sources of new human subtypes, and may occur particularly when people and livestock (for example, pigs and poultry) interact closely.
-In 2004, an outbreak of avian influenza (influenza A H5N1) caused a number of human infections in South-East Asia, and continues to cause outbreaks in birds and sporadic human cases, especially in Egypt and Indonesia.
+Humans are the primary reservoir for seasonal influenza.
+In addition, birds, pigs, and horses are also natural hosts of influenza A virus.
+Animal reservoirs are suspected as sources of new human subtypes and may occur particularly when people and livestock (for example, pigs and poultry) interact closely.

 Mode of transmission of influenza virus

-Influenza viruses are predominantly transmitted by airborne spread in aerosols, but can also be transferred by direct contact with droplets.
-Nasal inoculation after hand contamination with the virus is also an important mode of transmission, highlighting the critical importance of hand hygiene.
+Influenza viruses are most commonly spread by inhalation of infectious respiratory droplets produced by an infected person while talking, coughing or sneezing.
+Influenza can also be spread through touching surfaces where infected droplets have landed.
+Nasal inoculation after hand contamination with the virus is an important mode of transmission, highlighting the critical importance of hand hygiene.

 Period of communicability of influenza